d-lee25/bear_analysis.github.io/index.md

-# Welcome to the Colorado Hunting Analysis Page
+# Welcome to the Colorado Bear Hunting Draw Analysis

-This first section will cover the anlaysis of the Colorado Bear Draw.
-The presentation should provide you a better understanding of who is submitting applications, how many points it takes to be successful in a specific unit, and how many bear hunting tags are typically avaiable after the draw.
+This presentation aim to give you a better understanding of how many people are submitting applications, how many points it takes to be successful in a specific unit, and how many bear hunting tags are typically avaiable after the draw.

 ## The data
 All data used in this project is publically available from the Colorado Department of Wildlife website.

 ![Data_Image](https://user-images.githubusercontent.com/35975720/75626938-00c85e80-5b89-11ea-9595-77c4d9102d62.PNG)

+This data provides the Colorado Department of Wildlife:
+- A better understanding of where most bear hunters want to hunt.
+- An idea of where bear management focus needs to be
+- Which units they need to spend time on in order to attract hunters to assist with bear management

+The analysis also provides hunters:
+- Where to spend there points (RES/NR)
+- How many points they need for a unit they desire (RES/NR)
+- Which units to not spend their points

 ## Units with the most left over license